hpi-schul-cloud/jitsi-deployment/docs/architecture/architecture.md

 (number of video conferences and participants).
 The videobridge typically is the component with the highest load and therefore the main part that needs to be scaled.
 Nevertheless, the single containers (`web`, `jicofo`, `prosody`) are also prone to running out of resources.
-This can be solved by scaling to multiple shards and we will explain this below.
+This can be solved by scaling to multiple shards and we will explain this [below](##Shards).
 More information about this topic can be found in the [Scaling Jitsi Meet in the Cloud Tutorial
 ](https://www.youtube.com/watch?v=Jj8a6ZRgehI).

 ### Shards
 We allow the setup of several shards.
 We encounter the following difficulties in that case:

 * We need to loadbalance the traffic between the two shards.
-* We have to remember on which shard the conferences were allocated, so that participants joining an existing conference are routed to the shard, where the conference takes place.
+* We have to remember on which shard the conferences were allocated, so that participants joining an existing conference later on are routed to the shard, where the conference takes place.

 To achieve this, we use the following setup:
 ![Architecture Sharding](build/jitsi_sharding.png)

 Each of the shards have the structure described in the chapter [Components](##Components)

 HAProxy is the central component here, as it allows the usage of [stick tables](https://www.haproxy.com/de/blog/introduction-to-haproxy-stick-tables/).
 We use [them](../../base/ops/loadbalancer/haproxy-configmap.yaml) to save the information, on which shard the conferences take place.
-To decrease the risk of failure, we are using a Statefulset consisting of two HAProxy-Pods.
-They are sharing the information on the existing conferences using services between them and HAProxy's peering functionality.
+HAProxy reads the value of the URL parameter `room` in order to decide, if there is already a conference, this participant wants to join (and hence leading her to the correct shard) or if it is a conference which is not known yet and simple round-robin-loadbalancing between the shards is applied.
+In the latter case, HAProxy remembers this additional conference and routes all incoming participants of this conference to the correct shard.
+HAProxy uses DNS service detection for finding the existing shards.
+The configuration can be found at [haproxy-configmap.yaml](../../base/ops/loadbalancer/haproxy-configmap.yaml).
+To decrease the risk of failure, we are using a StatefulSet consisting of two HAProxy pods.
+They are sharing the information on the existing conferences using Kubernetes Services and HAProxy's peering functionality.

 By default, we are using two shards.
+[Below](##Adding-additional-shards), we will describe on how to add more of them.

 ### Kubernetes Setup

-Making use of the Kubernetes framework the setup for every shard looks as follows:
+Making use of the Kubernetes framework the setup looks as follows:

 ![Architecture Jitsi Meet](build/jitsi_meet.png)

-The entrypoint for every user is the ingress that is defined in [jitsi-ingress.yaml](../../base/jitsi/jitsi-ingress.yaml) and patched for each environment by [jitsi-ingress-patch.yaml](../../overlays/production/jitsi-ingress-patch.yaml).
+The entrypoint for every user is the ingress that is defined in [jitsi-ingress.yaml](../../base/loadbalancer/haproxy-ingress.yaml) and patched for each environment by [haproxy-ingress-patch.yaml](../../overlays/production/ops/haproxy-ingress-patch.yaml).
-At this point SSL is terminated and forwarded via HAProxy to the [`web` service](../../base/jitsi/web-service.yaml) in plaintext (port 80) which in turn exposes the web frontend inside the cluster.
+At this point SSL is terminated and traffic is forwarded via HAProxy to the [`web` service](../../base/jitsi/web-service.yaml) in plaintext (port 80) which in turn exposes the web frontend inside the cluster.

-The other containers [jicofo](../../base/jitsi/jicofo-deployment.yaml), [web](../../base/jitsi/web-deployment.yaml) and [prosody](../../base/jitsi/prosody-deployment.yaml), which are necessary for setting up, are each running in a rolling deployment.
+The other containers [jicofo](../../base/jitsi/jicofo-deployment.yaml), [web](../../base/jitsi/web-deployment.yaml) and [prosody](../../base/jitsi/prosody-deployment.yaml), which are necessary for setting up conferences, are each running in a rolling deployment.

 When a user starts a conference it is assigned to a videobridge.
 The video streaming happens directly between the user and this videobridge.
 Therefore the videobridges need to be open to the internet.
 This happens with a service of type `NodePort`